 Since temperatures only drop a few degrees in the winter in Belize, there are still many restaurants and shops that stay open.
 You can enjoy delicious local Belizean cuisine at a number of restaurants that also have delicious drinks such as rum punch.
 Seafood lovers will have an amazing time in Belize as it plays a major part in a lot of their dishes.
 You can also shop for souvenirs like jewelry, art, and baskets at local markets to mention a few.

-You will most likely land in the Phillip A.W Goldson International Airport which is 10 meter (33 feet) from Belize city.
+You will most likely land in the Phillip A.W Goldson International Airport which is 10 Miles (16 km) from Belize city.
 You can then use a shared or private shuttle to get into the city.
 There are local flights in small aircrafts within Belize to major towns which are the fastest means of transport although it is quite expensive.

 There are buses in Belize that have networks around the cities and they are the cheapest means of transport however they are often slow, packed full of commuters, and do not have fixed schedules.
 Snowbirds who wish to use the bus are advised to arrive at their stop early as there are usually long lines for the bus.